realnedsanders/Coordination-Trilemma/appendix-c.md

 Even with $p_{scale} = 0.05$ (5% chance of successful scaling to billions), attempting gives expected value of 5.
 Not attempting gives 0.

-Moreover, starting small doesn't preclude larger scale.
+Starting small doesn't preclude larger scale.
 Every large system started small.
-The question isn't "will it definitely work?" but "is it possible?"
-And the answer is: theoretically yes, empirically unknown.
+The question becomes whether it's possible rather than whether it will definitely work.
+The answer: theoretically yes, empirically unknown.

 ---